 The model is built around the assumption that the Universe sustains equal amounts of matter and antimatter (that’s not the case according to modern particle physics).
 The boundaries of these two regions are marked with cosmic electromagnetic fields.
 And thus, interactions between the two would produce plasma, which Alfvén named ‘ambiplasma.’

 According to the theory, such plasma would form large sections of matter and antimatter throughout the Universe.
 Furthermore, it theorized that our current location in the cosmos must be in a section where the matter is much more abundant than the antimatter – hence solving the matter-antimatter asymmetry problem.

 3. Slow Freeze Theory

 Image Courtesy: NASA

-Science and religion have been the best of enemies since the time of Nicolaus Copernicus and Galileo.
-There is perhaps no room for religion when we talk about science and vice-versa, but in this case, we can make one exception.
-Creation theories in the Hindu mythology have been considered one of the most ancient and significant of all other religious counterparts.
+Religion and science have been the best of enemies since at least the time of Copernicus and Galileo.
+There is perhaps no room for science when we talk about religion and vice-versa.
+However, there is one religion whose cosmological beliefs sit well with the current model of the Universe.

 1. Steady State Universe